 - (3) The minimum wager to be accepted by any licensed association shall be ten cents (\$0.10).
 The minimum pay-off on a one dollar (\$1) wager shall be one dollar and ten cents (\$1.10); but, in the event of a minus pool, the minimum pay-off for a one dollar (\$1) wager shall be one dollar and five cents (\$1.05). - 13 Thoroughbred (4) Each association conducting racing shall pay the 14 corporation [racing commission] all moneys allocated to the backside improvement 15 fund in an amount equal to one-half of one percent (0.5%) of its on-track pari-16 mutuel wagers. - → Section 61.
-KRS 230.362 is amended to read as follows:

-Any person holding unclaimed pari-mutuel winning tickets presumed abandoned under the provisions of KRS 230.361 shall file annually, on or before September 1 of each year, with the office of the corporation[racing_commission] a list of and the amounts represented by unclaimed pari-mutuel tickets held by such person as of July 1, and other information as the corporation[racing_commission] may require for the administration of KRS 230.361 to 230.373.
+KRS 230.362 is amended to read as follows: - Any person holding unclaimed pari-mutuel winning tickets presumed abandoned under the provisions of KRS 230.361 shall file annually, on or before September 1 of each year, with the office of the corporation[racing_commission] a list of and the amounts represented by unclaimed pari-mutuel tickets held by such person as of July 1, and other information as the corporation[racing_commission] may require for the administration of KRS 230.361 to 230.373.
 The report shall be made in duplicate; the original shall be retained by the corporation[racing_commission] and the copy shall be mailed to the sheriff of the county where the unclaimed pari-mutuel tickets are held.
-It shall be the duty of the sheriff to post for not less than twenty (20) consecutive days a copy of the report on the courthouse door or the courthouse bulletin board, and to publish the copy in the corporation[racing commission].
-The sheriff shall immediately certify in writing to the corporation[racing commission] the dates when the list was posted and published.
-The made, and such posting and publishing shall be constructive notice to all holders of parimutuel tickets which have remained unclaimed for a period of one (1) year from the time the ticket became payable.
+It shall be the duty of the sheriff to post for not less than twenty (20) consecutive days a copy of the report on the courthouse door or the courthouse bulletin board, and to publish the copy in the manner set forth by KRS Chapter 424.
+The cost of the publication shall be paid by the corporation[racing commission].
+The sheriff shall immediately certify in writing to the made, and such posting and publishing shall be constructive notice to all holders of parimutuel tickets which have remained unclaimed for a period of one (1) year from the time the ticket became payable.